danielsdeleo/critical/examples/future.md

 * cleanup integration between output handling and new expectation system

 ## TODO ##
+* CLI client to submit a task to the queue manually
+* figure out stable protocol so other programs/libs/langs can submit jobs to the queue
-* test mode: run individual metrics and exit
+* test/run once mode: run individual metrics sequentially in single process and exit
 * retry logic on failed expectations (i.e. try again every 1m 5 times after a failure) probably a second socket to "write back" to the scheduler with status updates
 * debug method within monitors, take a block and pp the output when verbosity is on for collection